The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 What are you waiting for?

 If you're reading this today, and you feel an emptiness in your life, if you feel like you've done it all and tried it all, and nothing seems to make a difference...try believing in God, then study his Word, his Bible, find out who he is, and get into a relationship with him.
 You don't have to be perfect, you don't have to know the whole Bible, you don't need to put it off until a more convenient time...just come to him now!
 Ask God to help you throw all of the junky, nasty, interfering things away in your life, and run after him.
-Pray a prayer like the following, from the heart, to our awesome, loving God, and see what a relationship with him will bring about!
+Turn away from the nasty stuff in the past.
+Pray, from the heart, to our awesome, loving God, and see what a relationship with him will bring about!

-After you've prayed that prayer, try attending some churches that are based on the Bible in your area, ask God about which one might be for you, and go check them out!
+After you've made the whole-hearted decision to follow Jesus, check out some churches that are based on the Bible in your area, ask God about which one might be for you, and go check them out!
 When you find a church that works, stay with it!
 Make some friends there.
 Don't be shy about asking for help in following Jesus!
 If you ask someone in church for help and they give you a funny look or don't know how to help, just keep asking others...starting with the Pastor of the church.
 Don't let our enemy, the devil, get a toehold on your new-found relationship with God.
 Read and understand your Bible daily, talk to God in prayer and keep meeting with other followers of Jesus.
 With God's help and his unlimited power, you can't go wrong! :-D

 Thank you so much for reading my story! :-) If you have any questions, just leave a comment and I'd be happy to do what I can to help!